-The Deemed Provisions within the Planning and Development (Local Planning Schemes) Regulations 2015 automatically applies to all local planning schemes as of 19 October 2015.
-Many Deemed Provisions replace or over-ride the requirements of TPS4.
-The version of TPS4 below has been annotated with notes to refer to sections that have been replaced or altered by the Deemed Provisions.
+The Deemed Provisions within the Planning and Development (Local Planning Schemes) Regulations 2015 automatically applies to all local planning schemes as of 19 October 2015 and must be read in conjunction with LPS5.

-The scheme text and map are also available on the Department of Planning, Lands and Heritage website here.
+The LPS5 scheme text and map, and applicable State Planning Policies are available on the Department of Planning, Lands and Heritage website.

 Residential Design Codes

-State Planning Policy 7 - Design of the Built Environment and the Residential Design Codes (R-Codes) are state government documents which set out the controls for residential development for the whole of Western Australia.
-The R-Codes are read in conjunction with TPS4 and the city's Local Planning Policies.
+State Planning Policy 7 - Design of the Built Environment and the Residential Design Codes (R-Codes) are State Government documents which set out the controls for residential development for the whole of Western Australia.
+The R-Codes are read in conjunction with LPS5 and the City's local planning policies.

 Local Planning Policies

-Town Planning Scheme No. 4 allows the council to adopt planning policies that guide both residential and non-residential development.
+The Deemed Provisions allows Council to adopt planning policies that guide both residential and non-residential development.
 Planning policies are designed to ensure a high quality of development is maintained through consistent decision making and the processing of development applications in a fair and equitable manner.